 ScrapeGraphAI Alternative in 2026 — fastCRW (Rust API, Simpler Extraction)

 ScrapeGraphAI alternative comparison: SGA is LLM-native Python with graph-based pipelines and multi-provider support. fastCRW is Rust API-first with simpler /v1/scrape JSON extraction.
-Honest trade-offs: SGA has Gemini/Groq/Ollama; fastCRW has OpenAI+Anthropic only, faster cold start, self-hostable binary.
+Honest trade-offs: SGA has Gemini/Groq/Ollama; fastCRW uses a managed LLM (paid plans), a fast local cold start, self-hostable binary.

-Choose fastCRW when you want simpler LLM extraction (OpenAI/Anthropic BYOK), a REST API you can self-host as a single binary, and faster iteration without graph complexity.
+Choose fastCRW when you want simpler LLM extraction (managed LLM, paid plans), a REST API you can self-host as a single binary, and faster iteration without graph complexity.
 Choose ScrapeGraphAI when you need multi-LLM-provider support (Gemini, Groq, Ollama), deep graph-based orchestration, or a Python library for an existing ML pipeline.

 Verdict